sobhansahaf/Compressor-Station-Control-System-PLC-Siemens-TIA-Portal/README.md

 If a main motor cools down **below 75°C**:

 * It will **not** automatically restart.
-* The operator must press a **✔️ Confirmation Push Button** to bring it back into operation.
+* The operator must press a **Confirmation Push Button** to bring it back into operation.

 ---